diriano/labbces/content/authors/vrossi/_index.md

 education:
   courses:
   - course: BSc in Biology
-  - course: Mestre em Ciências.
-Programa: Ciências (Energia Nuclear na Agricultura) - Biologia na Agricultura e no Ambiente
+  - course: M. Sc.
+Post-graduate program in Sciences (Nuclear Energy in Agriculture) - Biology in agricultura and environment
     institution: Center for Nuclear Energy in Agriculture, University of São Paulo, Piracicaba, Brazil
     year: 2022